 13. Attic Insulation

-Improving the insulation in your attic is a fundamental structural step that can dramatically impact the temperature of the bedrooms located your attic is poorly insulated, heat from the sun can radiate through the ceiling in the summer, making upstairs rooms feel like ovens.
-Conversely, in the winter, the heat you pay for can easily escape through the roof, leaving your bedroom chilly and installing high-quality fiberglass or spray foam insulation, you create a permanent barrier that stabilizes the entire home's upgrade not only improves your sleep comfort but also provides a significant return on investment through energy savings.
+Improving the insulation in your attic is a fundamental structural step that can dramatically impact the temperature of the bedrooms located below.
+If your attic is poorly insulated, heat from the sun can radiate through the ceiling in the summer, making upstairs rooms feel like ovens.
+Conversely, in the winter, the heat you pay for can easily escape through the roof, leaving your bedroom chilly and drafty.
+By installing high-quality fiberglass or spray foam insulation, you create a permanent barrier that stabilizes the entire home's climate.
+This upgrade not only improves your sleep comfort but also provides a significant return on investment through energy savings.

 14. Cross Ventilation